IntelRealSense/librealsense/wrappers/opencv/latency-tool/readme.md

 //cfg.enable_stream(RS2_STREAM_INFRARED, 640, 480, RS2_FORMAT_Y8);
 //cfg.enable_stream(RS2_STREAM_INFRARED, 1280, 720, RS2_FORMAT_Y8);
 ```
-You can add more then one stream to check how multiple streams are affecting each other.
+You can add more than one stream to check how multiple streams are affecting each other.
 The demo will however just use the first frame out of every frame-set.

 This method will not work for the depth stream.